parallelcodefoundry/ParEval-Repo/data/SimpleMOC-kernel/naive-llama3.3-cuda-to-kokkos/output-2/interactions/README.txt.txt

 Here is a sample of the control panel in the CMakeLists.txt file:

-set(COMPILER "g++" CACHE STRING "Compiler to use") set(OPTIMIZE "yes" CACHE STRING "Enable optimization") set(DEBUG "no" CACHE STRING "Enable debugging") set(PROFILE "no" CACHE STRING "Enable profiling")
+set(COMPILER "g++" CACHE STRING "Compiler to use") set(OPTIMIZE "yes" CACHE STRING "Enable optimizations") set(DEBUG "no" CACHE STRING "Enable debugging") set(PROFILE "no" CACHE STRING "Enable profiling")